LONG TERM DISABILITY

 What They Are Saying

 When my Dad passed away, we had no idea where to begin.
 We called Jeffrey Freedman's office and the staff were absolutely wonderful.
-We were very pleased with all the information and time that Colleen and Courtney spent with us.
+We were very pleased with all the information and time that our attorney spent with us.
 They were very helpful and informative.Mary

 We were well prepared compared to the others who went before the trustee prior to us.
 We had all the relevant documents and knew what questions we would be asked.
 Our attorneys minimized potential surprises.D.C.Olean, NY